-This is both the largest collection of its kind, in terms of program, and at least arguably the most thorough & detailed attempt to study rhythmic articulation within this large repertory.
-(Although not collected in such a fashion, Antoine Guerber has also performed & recorded this repertory extensively, most recently in a majority of tracks on Sanctus.)
+The three volumes, taken as a whole, are both the largest collection of its kind, in terms of program, and at least arguably the most thorough & detailed attempt to study rhythmic articulation within this broad repertory.
+(Although not collected in such a fashion, Antoine Guerber has also performed & recorded such repertory extensively, most recently in a majority of tracks on Sanctus.)

-Although the result is rather stark in its emphasis on unaccompanied voices, often solo, and not all of the material might be captivating on first hearing, there is such a wealth of melodic-rhythmic ideas here that the program takes on an "essential" quality.
+Although the result is rather stark in its emphasis on unaccompanied voices, often solo, and not all of the material might be captivating on first hearing, there is such a wealth — again, across the three volumes, although I've only listed the third — of melodic-rhythmic ideas here that the program takes on a highly probing quality.

-As one might expect, the interpretation also becomes more sophisticated with each volume, but I have elected to list the full set, because the process of refining the articulation is itself of interest.
-Moreover, one might question my choice to list this set under the "sacred" heading, and such a question would be warranted, showing as it does a limitation of the categorical scheme here: One shouldn't make too much of the categories, but conductus is often performed together with organum, which is explicitly sacred, and so I've retained that association, perhaps arbitrarily.
-(It can thus be compared to e.g. Potter's earlier Leonin.)
-Perhaps the most appropriate question in response is whether we have any real understanding of secularity per se anyway.
+As one might expect, the interpretation became more sophisticated with each volume, quite notably so, and so I have elected to list only the third (and, it would appear, final) album.
+(However, the process of refining the articulation is itself of interest, and so the full set retains an appeal.
+It's uncharacteristically experimental in mood given the prominence of the production.)
+Moreover, now that I've chosen to create a Latin Lyrics section in the secular list, one can not only question the secularity of this music (leading, as it does, to the Notre Dame repertory, which is considered to be almost canonically sacred), but must note that some of it (a minority) is in French.
+(One shouldn't make too much of the categorical limits here anyway, as it's a rough scheme that is hopefully convenient....)
+The conductus is often performed together with organum, which is explicitly sacred, and so perhaps I should have retained that association, and so compared to e.g. Potter's earlier Leonin.
+Perhaps the most appropriate question in response to this mini-debate is actually whether we have any real understanding of secularity per se anyway....